guanquann/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all contacts using the `list` command.
 There should be multiple contacts in the address book with varying names, tags, and company affiliations.

    1. Test case: `find n/Alice`<br>
       Expected: The list is filtered to include only contacts with names containing "Alice" as a substring.
-The details of the contacts found are shown in the status message.
+The details of the contacts found are shown in the result display.

    1. Test case: `find t/friend`<br>
          Expected: The list is filtered to show only contacts tagged with "friend" as a substring.
-Details of the action are displayed in the status message.
+Details of the contacts found are displayed in the result display.

    1. Test case: `find c/Acme`<br>
       Expected: The list is filtered to show only contacts associated with a company containing the "Acme" substring.
-Status message shows the details of the matches.
+Result display shows the details of the contacts found.

    1. Test case: `find n/Bob c/XYZ`<br>
-      Expected: Contacts that match both the name "Bob" substring and are associated with the company "XYZ" substring are displayed.
+      Expected: Contacts with name containing "Bob" as a substring **and** with company containing "XYZ" as a substring are displayed.
 This is a compound query demonstrating the logical AND operation.

 ### Adding an order